 Does your policy allow for defence costs to be paid outside the policy limits?

 We're here to help!
 Please contact us in whatever manner is most convenient for you.

 Toronto, ON M5J 0A8

 For more information regarding Insurance Company.
 Please click here.

 This document is not intended to be taken as advice regarding any individual situation and should not be relied upon as such.
 The information contained herein is based on sources we believe reliable, but we make no representation or warranty as to its accuracy.
-Marsh shall have no obligation to update this publication and shall have no liability to you or any other party arising out of this publication or any matter contained herein.
+AMBA shall have no obligation to update this publication and shall have no liability to you or any other party arising out of this publication or any matter contained herein.
 Any statements concerning actuarial, tax, accounting, or legal matters are based solely on our experience as insurance brokers and risk consultants and are not to be relied upon as actuarial, accounting, tax, or legal advice, for which you should consult your own professional advisors.
-Marsh makes no representation or warranty concerning the application of policy wordings or the financial condition or solvency of insurers or re-insurers.
-Marsh makes no assurances regarding the availability, cost, or terms of insurance coverage.
+AMBA makes no representation or warranty concerning the application of policy wordings or the financial condition or solvency of insurers or re-insurers.
+AMBA makes no assurances regarding the availability, cost, or terms of insurance coverage.